archivesunleashed/graphpass/README.md

 # Troubleshooting

-It is possible that you can get a "error while loading shared libraries" error in lynix.
+It is possible that you can get a "error while loading shared libraries" error in Linux.
 If so, try running `sudo ldconfig` to set the libraries path for your local installation of igraph.

 # License